kassonlab/coronavirus-chimera-prediction/README.md

 # coronavirus-chimera-prediction
 Code for generating and predicting coronavirus chimeras.

-This repository is described in Simpson and Kasson, "Structural prediction of chimeric immunogens to elicit targeted antibodies against betacoronaviruses".
+This repository is described in Simpson and Kasson, "Structural prediction of chimeric immunogens to elicit targeted antibodies against betacoronaviruses", doi:10.1101/2023.01.31.526494.

 Here, we provide a set of Python functions and scripts to do the following:
 -  Create arbitrary chimeras between protein sequences